WebAssembly/gc/proposals/gc/waml/README.md

 Waml's linking model is as straightforward as it can get, and requires no language-specific support.
 It merely assumes that modules are loaded and instantiated in a bottom-up manner.

-Here is a template for minimal glue code to run Waml programs in an environment like node.js.
-Invoking `run("name")` should suffice to run a compiled `name.wasm` and return its result, provided the dependencies are also avaliable in the right place.
+Here is a template for minimal glue code to run Wob programs in an environment like node.js.
+Invoking `run("name")` should suffice to run a compiled `name.wasm` and return its result, provided the dependencies are also avaliable in the right place (imported modules and the Waml [runtime system](#runtime-system), if not running headless).
 ```
 'use strict';